 Peanut butter - Find natural peanut butter, which is just peanut butter and salt.
 Sometimes they even come without salt.
 Crunchy or smooth, it doesn't matter.

 Coconut sugar - I love the hints of caramel that it has.
 It helps to get that darker chocolate color for our cheesecake also.

 SUBSTITUTION: You can use the same amount of brown sugar instead.

 How To Prevent Baked Cheesecakes From Cracking

-I want you to embrace baking cheesecakes because they're not difficult as people make them out to be, at all.
+I want you to embrace baking cheesecakes because they're not as difficult as people make them out to be, at all.

-Yes, there are a few things to achieve in baking a "perfect" looking baked cheesecake for example smooth top (no cracks), not deformed (shrink as they cool down) and not looking burnt.
+Yes, there are a few things to achieve in baking a "perfect" looking baked cheesecake for example smooth top (no cracks), not deformed (shrinks as they cool down) and not looking burnt.
 Well unless you're making a specific burnt cheesecake type.

-- Never over whisk - Do not over whisk any ingredient, at any time for baked cheesecakes.
-Over whisking will incorporate air into our mixture.
+- Never over-whisk - Do not over-whisk any ingredient, at any time for baked cheesecakes.
+Over-whisking will incorporate air into our mixture.
 That's going to make our cheesecake rise in the oven and crack like a cake.